CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

 For example, suppose a travel agency wants to process hotel reviews that have been submitted to the company's web site.
 By using the Azure AI Language, they can determine the language each review is written in, the sentiment (positive, neutral, or negative) of the reviews, key phrases that might indicate the main topics discussed in the review, and named entities, such as places, landmarks, or people mentioned in the reviews.
 In this exercise, you'll use the Azure AI Language Python SDK for text analytics to implement a simple hotel review application based on this example.

-While this exercise is based on Python, you can develop text analytics applications using multiple language-specific SDKs; including:
+While this exercise is based on Python, you can develop text analytics applications using mulNote:le language-specific SDKs; including:

 - [Azure AI Text Analytics client library for Python](https://pypi.org/project/azure-ai-textanalytics/)
 - [Azure AI Text Analytics client library for .NET](https://www.nuget.org/packages/Azure.AI.TextAnalytics)